recoveryhub/2021-wanderers/Source/Draft/MJ_TW_005.md

 “A free gift or in trade, Vana, mother of the five fairest children?”

-“Kadoumin, the stars and next year are very well, but the wise man considers the field before him.—For the{95} three webs—seeing that Mardurbo is the younger man and should outlive—will you, witnesses sitting by, give over to Mardurbo’s children Mardurbo’s goods when he dies?”
+“Kadoumin, the stars and next year are very well, but the wise man considers the field before him.—For the three webs—seeing that Mardurbo is the younger man and should outlive—will you, witnesses sitting by, give over to Mardurbo’s children Mardurbo’s goods when he dies?”

 Kadoumin took up a stalk of barley and drew it between his lips.
 “Mardurbo is a rich man.
 Three webs, even though their like was never seen, weight light against sheep and oxen and Mardurbo’s swift horses.”